momentum-design/momentum-ui/react/CONTRIBUTING.md

 ## <a name="testing"></a> Testing

-All UI components of `collab-ui-react` are unit-tested using two approaches:
+All UI components of `momentum-ui-react` are unit-tested using two approaches:

 1. [Jest](http://facebook.github.io/jest/) (Typically for snapshot testing)
     * Jest is a JavaScript test runner maintained and recommended by Facebook.
 Jest is a batteries included unit testing framework and few of its benefits includes `being fast`, `feature rich`, and `integrates perfectly with Babel`.
 Jest provide `Painless JavaScript Testing`.